ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 There are some situations where you would like to stop indexing, make some changes, then start indexing again.

-After toggling enable or disable indexing, **you must disable then enable the database to finish implementing** the start or stop operations.
-Until you disable and enable the database, the indexing state will remain as it was before, even if you toggled the indexing state.
+After toggling start or stop indexing, **you must disable then enable the database to finish implementing** the start or stop indexing operations.
+The indexing state will only change after you disable and enable the database.

 {NOTE: API}
-You can use [API Operations to stop](../../../client-api/operations/maintenance/indexes/stop-indexing) and [start indexing](../../../client-api/operations/maintenance/indexes/start-indexing) instead of using the studio.
+You can use [API Operations to stop](../../../client-api/operations/maintenance/indexes/stop-indexing) and [start indexing](../../../client-api/operations/maintenance/indexes/start-indexing) instead of using Studio.
 {NOTE/}

 1. [Stop indexing](../../../studio/database/indexes/indexes-overview#stop-indexing)